Approximating branchwidth on parametric extensions of planarity: Introduction

 As observed by Robertson and Seymour in~\cite{robertson1991graph}, treewidth and branchwidth are linearly equivalent, in the sense that the one is a constant factor approximation of the other.
 They are both \textsf{NP}-complete to compute~\cite{SeymourT94callr,ArnborgCP93compl} and they can both be computed by algorithms that are fixed parameter tractable (\textsf{FPT}), when parameterized by their value~\cite{BodlaenderK96effic,Bodlaender96aline,BodlaenderT97const}.
 Interestingly, the two parameters may behave quite differently when it comes to their computation in special graph classes.
 For instance, Kloks, Kratochvíl, and Müller proved in~\cite{KloksKM05compu} that computing branchwidth is {\sf NP}-complete for split graphs where treewidth is polynomially computable (see also~\cite{PaulT09branc}).

 \paragraph{Computing branchwidth of planar graphs.} Perhaps the most important algorithmic result on branchwidth is the one of Seymour and Thomas~\cite{SeymourT94callr}, stating that it can be computed in time $\Ocal(|V(G)|^3)$ on planar graphs.
 This is due to the celebrated Ratcatcher algorithm in~\cite{SeymourT94callr} that is actually working and explained in the more general context of planar hypergraphs.
-In~\cite{GuT08optim}, Tamaki gave a time $\Ocal(|V(G)|^3)$ algorithm that outputs an optimal branch decomposition of a planar graph.
+In~\cite{GuT08optim}, Gu \&{and} Tamaki \revthree{2. page 2, line 32: Gu is also an author of [24]} \ans{Fixed.} gave a time $\Ocal(|V(G)|^3)$ algorithm that outputs an optimal branch decomposition of a planar graph.
 Later Gu and Tamaki gave constant-factor approximations of branch decompositions of planar graphs, running in time $\Ocal(n^{1+\epsilon}\cdot \log n)$~\cite{GuTT11const}.
 A first step towards extending the applicability of the Ratcatcher algorithm further than planar graphs was done by Demaine, Hajiaghayi, Nishimura, Ragde, and Thilikos in~\cite{DemaineHNRT04appro}.
-According to the results in~\cite{DemaineHNRT04appro}, if $H$ is a single-crossing minor\footnote{A graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from some subgraph of $G$ by contracting edges.
+According to the results in~\cite{DemaineHNRT04appro}, if $H$ is a singly-crossing minor \revthree{3. page 2, line 40: what does it mean ``single-crossing minor'' ?} \ans{A definition is given in footnote number 1.} \footnote{A graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from some subgraph of $G$ by contracting edges.
 A graph is \emph{singly-crossing} if it can be embedded in the plane with at most one crossing.
-Moreover, a graph is a \emph{single-crossing minor} if it is a minor of some singly-crossing graph.}, then branchwidth can be computed in time $\Ocal(|V(G)|^3)$ on $H$-minor free graphs.\footnote{While~\cite{DemaineHNRT04appro} claims a constant-factor approximations for both treewidth and branchwidth, an exact algorithm on single-crossing minor-free graphs for branchwidth appears implicitly in the proofs of~\cite{DemaineHNRT04appro}.} To our knowledge, no polynomial algorithm for branchwidth is known for minor-closed graph classes beyond single-crossing minor-free graphs.
+Moreover, a graph is a \emph{singly-crossing minor} if it is a minor of some singly-crossing graph.}, then branchwidth can be computed in time $\Ocal(|V(G)|^3)$ on $H$-minor free graphs.\footnote{While~\cite{DemaineHNRT04appro} claims a constant-factor approximations for both treewidth and branchwidth, an exact algorithm on singly-crossing minor-free graphs for branchwidth appears implicitly in the proofs of~\cite{DemaineHNRT04appro}.} Single-crossing minor free graphs are a natural way to extend planarity, as $K_{3,3}$ and $K_{5}$ are already singly-crossing and, as observed by in \cite{RobertsonS93Excluding}, they can be constructed by gluing together planar graphs and bounded size graphs via $k$-clique sums, for $k≤3$.
+To our knowledge, no polynomial algorithm for branchwidth is known for minor-closed graph classes that can be seen as structural extensions of planarity beyond \revthree{4. page 2, line 40 (also in the abstract): it is not very clear to me why we go from planar graphs to graphs excluding something slightly planar as a minor: maybe this can be somehow better motivated.} \ans{We added some text for this.} singly-crossing minor-free graphs.